tralamazza/nrf51-sdk/README.md

     ln -s libc_nano.a libc_s.a

-Do this for the subfolders as well (armv7 ...).
+Do this for the subfolders as well (armv6 for nrf51, armv7 for freescale  ...).